Future Venture Capitalism

 “Consistent with the literature on institutional behaviour, we find that the continuous use of boilerplate provisions is a form of ‘collective conservatism’.
 We argue that these results help explain why venture capitalists typically maintain using suboptimal boilerplate provisions.
 Venture capitalists may be hesitant to abandon these provisions out of concern that their peers and major rivals prefer to use them in their partnership agreements.
 This suggests that the often ineffective ‘2 and 20’ rule may persist for this reason.”

-There is a clear argument that AI should finally disrupt this status quo.
+There is a clear argument that AI breaks this status quo.

 For scaled, systematic allocation there are obvious gains to be made in efficiency and productivity, which would allow for reduced fees and a lower cost of capital for entrepreneurs.
 This would help keep the late-stage market more rational, and preserve the viability of paths to exit and liquidity for LPs.